-Be aware that it would not be advisable to try and resolve issues that may put you at risk, for example where the person or people in question are known to be violent or aggressive.
+Be aware that it would not be advisable to try and resolve issues that may put you at risk, for example where the person or people in question are known to be or you understand or feel they may be violent or aggressive.

 If this first step has not worked and the problems continue you would need to report the problem to the relevant people.
 If you rent your home through the Council, Housing Association or privately, you should report the matter direct to your landlord.
 If you own your own property then you can contact the Anti-Social Behaviour department of Local Council who will be able to advise you further.
 Please follow this link for more information>>

 If you are experiencing noise nuisance from your neighbour, you can also contact the Environmental Health department of your Local Council who may be able to assist – Please follow this link to go to their site where you can find out more >>

 Whoever you report the matter to will need to know dates and times of what is happening.
 This should be recent, ideally within the past month.
 They will also need to know an address of the person causing the problem.
 Without these details it will be very difficult for any agency to take the complaint from you.

 They will ask for consent that you are happy for them to take action to resolve the problems on your behalf.